Unveiling the nature of the unidentified gamma-ray sources 4FGL J1908.6+0915e, HESS J1907+089/HOTS J1907+091, and 3HWC J1907+085 in the sky region of the magnetar SGR 1900+14: Conclusions

-3. This energy was contributed to an additional energization of the Hypernova ejecta and to formation of the MWN owing to the extremely high initial magnetic dipole spin-down luminosity.
-Relative shares of the energy input to the Hypernova ejecta and to the MWN are model-dependent and can be estimated from the analysis of observations.
+3. The extremely high initial magnetic dipole spin-down luminosity will result in energization of the Hypernova ejecta and in formation of the MWN.
+Relative shares of the energy input to the Hypernova ejecta and to the MWN are model-dependent and can be estimated from the analysis of new observations.

-4. In the HNR model, the energy-dominated Hypernova ejecta with $E_{HNR}\approx E_{rot} \approx 10^{52}$ erg evolves inside the low-density wind bubble creating the HNR at the ST stage at present.
-Shock accelerated nuclei and electrons are diffusively spread over the observed $\gamma$-ray regions and $\gamma$-ray emission is generated mainly by the hadronic mechanism (pp-collisions with subsequent neutral pion decay) in the dense ($n_{sh}\sim 10 \textrm{ cm}^{-3}$) extended shell-like halo of swept up mass of $\sim 3\times 10^4 M_{\odot}$.
-In the TeV band the contribution of leptonic mechanism (IC scattering of background CMB, IR and SL photons by shock accelerated electrons) can be dominant.
+4. In the HNR model, the energy-dominated Hypernova ejecta with $E_{\textrm{HNR}}\approx E_{\textrm{rot}} \approx 10^{52}$ erg evolves inside the low-density wind bubble creating the HNR at the ST stage at present.
+Shock accelerated nuclei and electrons are diffusively spread over the observed $\gamma$-ray sources and $\gamma$-ray emission is generated mainly by the hadronic mechanism ($pp$ collisions with subsequent neutral pion decay) in the dense ($n_{\textrm{sh}}\sim 10 \textrm{ cm}^{-3}$) extended shell-like halo of swept up mass of $\sim 3\times 10^4\,{\textrm{M}}_{\odot}$.
+In the TeV band the contribution of the leptonic mechanism (IC scattering of background CMB, IR and SL photons by shock accelerated electrons) can be dominant.